EKarton/UofT-Remote-CDF-Printer/README.md

 ### Pre-requisites:
 You will need either:
-a.
-A windows machine with WSL (Windows Subsystem for Linux) installed
+- A windows machine with WSL (Windows Subsystem for Linux) installed, or
-b.
-A linux machine
+- A linux machine, or
-c.
-A Mac OS machine
+- A Mac OS machine

 ### Installation:
 Please follow the following instructions to help you run the shell script